Lakhdar Belloumi: International career

-Belloumi has a total of 147 caps and 34 goals for Algeria national team but only 100 caps and 28 goals are recognized by FIFA.
+Belloumi has a total of 147 caps and 34 goals for the Algeria national team but only 100 caps and 28 goals are recognized by FIFA.

-He participated at 1980 Summer Olympics, at two editions of FIFA World Cup (1982 and 1986), at four editions of Africa Cup of Nations (1980, 1982, 1984 and 1988) and at two editions of Mediterranean Games (1979 and 1983).
+He participated in the 1980 Summer Olympics, in two editions of FIFA World Cup (1982 and 1986), in four editions of Africa Cup of Nations (1980, 1982, 1984 and 1988) and two editions of Mediterranean Games (1979 and 1983).

 In 1981, he was awarded African Footballer of the Year.
 Belloumi scored the winning goal in the 2–1 win over West Germany in the 1982 World Cup, and was a pivotal player in the Algerian national team throughout the 1980s.
 His last game for Algeria came in 1989.

 Controversy

-Belloumi was a subject of an arrest warrant in Egypt for almost 20 years following an incident in Cairo in 1989 when after a 1990 FIFA World Cup qualifying match a brawl erupted to the hostel residence of the Algeria team, between players of the Algerian squad and Egyptian supporters that left an Egyptian fan, doctor by profession, seriously injured in his eye by a broken bottle which was attributed to be thrown by Belloumi.
+Belloumi was a subject of an arrest warrant in Egypt for almost 20 years following an incident in Cairo in 1989 when after a 1990 FIFA World Cup qualifying match a brawl erupted to the hostel residence of the Algeria team, between players of the Algerian squad and Egyptian supporters that left an Egyptian fan seriously injured in his eye by a broken bottle which was attributed to be thrown by Belloumi.
 From 2006, he was added among the lists of the accused in Interpol.

 The Algerian authorities accused Egypt of wanting deliberately to accuse Belloumi who was the biggest star of the country, to make diversion against hostile events that Algeria team has suffered during the qualifying match in Cairo.
 Belloumi always claimed his innocence and teammates present at the incident had also testified before the Algerian justice that it was goalkeeper Kamel Kadri responsible for inflicting the injury.

 The warrant was finally rescinded in April 2009 and Belloumi was cleared of all legal proceedings at the initiative of Algerian president Abdelaziz Bouteflika in collaboration of the Algerian and Egyptian authorities.

 Seven months before the 1982 World Cup, it was reported in European newspapers that Belloumi had died from a heart attack.
 After a few days, it turned out that it was his team-mate Hocine Benmiloudi who died.

+During the 2026 FIFA World Cup, ahead of the group stage match between Algeria and Austria, Belloumi publicly called on the national team to secure a victory as a sporting revenge for the 1982 "Disgrace of Gijón" scandal.
+The highly anticipated match ultimately ended in a dramatic 3–3 draw.